goodiesavolonte/goodiesavolonte.github.io/_posts/2013-10-26-potato-cheese-balls-marjoram-tomato-dip.md

       In a small pot, add potatoes, cover with water and bring to a boil.
 Check for doneness after about 5 minutes by inserting a knife.
 It should come out easily.
 Drain and set aside to cool down.
     </li>
     <li>
       Peel the skin off the potatoes and pass through a ricer to get finely mashed potatoes.
-If you don&#8217;t have a ricer, use a sieve and a spoon, it takes longer but the result is ultra smooth.
+If you don't have a ricer, use a sieve and a spoon, it takes longer but the result is ultra smooth.
     </li>
     <li>
       In a large mixing bowl, add 1/3 cup of the mashed potatoes, cheese, flour, egg, garlic powder, garam masala and salt.
 Using your hand, mix all ingredients until well combined.
 It should be slightly sticky but hold its shape well.